About PROOF

 About Seth Abramson

 In 2017, Josh Meyer, then the Senior Investigative Reporter with Politico, called Seth “one hell of an investigative journalist.”
-Meyer’s assessment was shortly thereafter endorsed by the National Council for the Training of Journalists, which named Seth one of the “most respected” journalists in either the United States or United Kingdom—one of only nine freelancers in either nation so honored—for his political columns.
+Meyer’s assessment was shortly thereafter endorsed by the National Council for the Training of Journalists, which named Seth one of the “most respected journalists” in the United States and United Kingdom—one of only nine freelancers in either nation so honored.
 Other 2018 NCTJ honorees included Pulitzer Prize winners Ronan Farrow and Bob Woodward and Emmy- and Murrow Award-winning reporter Christiane Amanpour.

 PROOF Subscription Rates